Last Updated on June, 2023

 As mentioned above, the KURUCLOUD midsole, on the other hand, enhances the comfort even further and, on top of that, gets the shoe to fit perfectly in your feet and protects it.

 The ATOM, just like the Tacoma and Quincy, improves your alignment and posture, and you should thank the KURUSOLE for that too.

-If you’re concerned about what all this KURUCLOUD and KURUCLOUD even means, here’s what you need to know.
-Both KURUCLOUD and KURUCLOUD are two of the three patented techs present in all of the shoes from KURU, and some of the advantages they provide are mentioned above.
+If you’re concerned about what all this KURUCLOUD and KURUSOLE even means, here’s what you need to know.
+Both KURUCLOUD and KURUSOLE are two of the three patented techs present in all of the shoes from KURU, and some of the advantages they provide are mentioned above.

 The third patented tech in the ATOM is its ULTIMATE INSOLE which is a Contoured, dual-density foam that provides superior arch support improving your balance and reducing pain.

 That’s not it, though.
 The ATOM also sports a rounded heel cup which contributes to the comfort by providing cushioning and support.